elsdes3/bikeshare-dash/README.md

 2. [Project Organization](#project-organization)

 ## [About](#about)
 Build a dashboard about Toronto Bikeshare usage in 2021.
-This is work in progress.
+See a screenshot of the dashboard (running locally) [here](https://github.com/elsdes3/bikeshare-dash/blob/main/reports/figures/screenshot.png).

 ## [Project Organization](#project-organization)